mccalluc/mccalluc.github.io/resume/verse.md

 '11 to '13, an e-journal<br>
 called JoVE, with PHP and SQL.

-It took a while, but paid a big a big tech debt,<br>
+It took a while, but paid a big tech debt,<br>
 and left it better than at the outset.

 2010, and yet a season more:<br>
 was back at ITA for an encore.

-2009, the library at Penn:<br>
-I long had planned to be librarian,

-and this, though temporary, seemed a fit,<br>
-between the IT skills, and love of lit.

-In xsl I crafted a display,<br>
+'09 at Penn I crafted a display,<br>
-with java underneath to make it play.
+with xsl beneath to make it play.

 At ITA, 2006 to 8,<br>
 on two projects did I participate: